 Maine Certification Reciprocity

-Maine will accept some teaching credentials from the following states.
+Maine will accept some teaching credentials from all but the following states: Alaska and Iowa.
 Contact the Maine Department of Education to inquire about your specific situation.
 Please see our interstate reciprocity disclaimer for more information.

 Maine Teacher Salary